-- Thus, a three or four day EC visit should be envisaged and its costs included in the budget. - 3.7 It is usual that the local costs of the above visits, including accommodation of EC members, are met by the host nation. - 3.8 Progress reports are required regularly by the EC every 6 months in the years leading up to the conference.
+- which sufficient time must be allocated.
+Thus, a three or four day EC visit should be envisaged and its costs included in the budget. - 3.7 It is usual that the local costs of the above visits, including accommodation of EC members, are met by the host nation. - 3.8 Progress reports are required regularly by the EC every 6 months in the years leading up to the conference.
 Any problem notified will be responded to by the EC. - 3.9 All costs of organising the GA and ICC must be borne by the host nation.
 No funding is provided by the ICA.
 Any losses will be borne by the host nation, so it is important to develop a budget before preparing a bid.
 Any profits are retained by the host nation, with the expectation that they will be subsequently directed towards the development of cartography in that nation.
 The ICA levy must also be considered in the budget (see Section 7 of these Guidelines). - 3.10 Further, costs of language translation, which is essential at the GA where business is conducted in French and English (the official languages of ICA), may be high.
 Language translation, to meet local circumstances, may also be offered by the local organising committee, but it must be recognised that all presentations during the conference must be in either English or French (see also Section 12.2). - 3.11 ICA may call meetings during an ICC to meet its commitments to interested parties (see Section 10.8).
-Thus, ICA will take responsibility to arrange meetings with National Mapping Agencies, national delegates, Commission and Working Group Chairs, affiliate members etc.

-In addition, there may be a meeting of the Joint Board of Geospatial Information Societies (JBGIS).
+Thus, ICA will take responsibility to arrange meetings with National Mapping Agencies, national delegates, Commission and Working Group Chairs, affiliate members etc. In addition, there may be a meeting of the Joint Board of Geospatial Information Societies (JBGIS).

-ICA will contribute to the LOC the costs of registration for any one President or

-- Secretary of each member of JBGIS (see Section 7).
-The Secretary-General invites such representatives to the ICC and informs the LOC of their attendance. - 3.12 ICA has a responsibility to manage the Travel Awards scheme which allows eligible young cartographers to receive assistance to allow for their attendance at an ICC.
-ICA will pay for the registration of each Travel Award winner, and will offer each winner travel costs and a contribution to accommodation costs. - 3.13 ICA will ensure that the contests within the International Map Exhibition, and the Barbara Petchenik Children's Map Exhibition will be managed, in conjunction with the appropriate subcommittee of the local organising committee. - 3.14 Although the content of the final programme is the responsibility of the local organising committee, ICA will be involved in the reviewing and selection of papers.
+- ICA will contribute to the LOC the costs of registration for any one President or Secretary of each member of JBGIS (see Section 7).
+The Secretary-General invites such representatives to the ICC and informs the LOC of their attendance. - 3.12 ICA has a responsibility to offer and manage instruments which allows eligible young cartographers to receive assistance to allow for their attendance at an ICC... - 3.13 ICA will ensure that the contests within the International Cartographic Exhibition, and the Barbara Petchenik Children's Map Exhibition will be managed, in conjunction with the appropriate sub-committee of the local organising committee. - 3.14 Although the content of the final programme is the responsibility of the local organising committee, ICA will be involved in the reviewing and selection of papers.
 In particular, the Chairs of Commissions and Working Groups should be used to solicit and review submitted papers.
 In addition, the responsibility for chairing sessions during the conference can be allocated to such officers, in addition to local cartographers. - The EC must be given an opportunity to have an input into the technical programme and approve subject areas, themes and keynote speakers, as detailed in Section 10 of these Guidelines. - 3.15 ICA will ensure that EC members are available at the main registration desk for the conference, notably during the first day, to welcome delegates to the conference.